chihacknight/chihacknight.org/_posts/blog/2016-10-29-chi-hack-night-at-transparency-camp-2016.md

 categories:
   - blog
 title: "Chi Hack Night at Transparency Camp 2016"
 description: "Oct 14-15, 2016 was Transparency Camp in Cleveland, Ohio - and Chi Hack Night was there to represent Chicago!
 As advocates of transparency and open government, it’s only natural that members of Chi Hack Night decided to attend.
 With Cleveland a 5-6 hour drive away, we decided to make a road trip out of it!
-We rented a van and we hit the road."
+We rented a van and hit the road."
 date: 2016-10-28
 image: /images/blog/2016-10-29-tcamp/hack-night-boyz.jpg
 author: Derek Eder